xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/virtual_machines/FAQ.rst

     vm1: Error: 38, message: failed to create directory '<dir-name>': File exists: Unknown issue libvirt error code.

    **Solution**:
-     Ususally happens when `nfs:` is specified for vmstorage attribute but that NFS directory is no longer mounted.
+     Usually happens when `nfs:` is specified for vmstorage attribute but that NFS directory is no longer mounted.
 Make sure the directory /var/lib/xcat/pools is empty on the destination kvmhost.

 Error: Cannot communicate via libvirt to kvmhost1